 The course will be centered in the town of Ubud in south central Bali.
 Ubud is the cultural heart of the island, removed from the crowded tourism zone around Denpasar.
 The last two nights will be spent in Amed, a beach resort on Bali’s remote and tranquil east coast.

 The schedule will include a three-day break that will allow for optional travel to explore other parts of Indonesia or South East Asia.
-During this period, there will be an optional two-night excursion to Central Java and the world-famous Buddhist monument of Borobudur.
+During this period, there will be an optional one-night excursion to Central Java and the world-famous Buddhist monument of Borobudur.
 See below for further information.

 Please consider joining us in Bali!
 Meanwhile, by way of preview, here's a short video (5 min.) featuring photos of Bali and the 2013 USD Bali program taken by Drs.
 Nelson and Harnish.